-- 7. Completed Preclinical Studies Summary: Tabular summary of completed preclinical studies and description of study outcomes. - 8.
+- 8. Completed IND-Enabling Studies Summary: Tabular summary of completed preclinical studies and description of study outcomes. - 9.
 Previous Clinical Experience Summary: Tabular summary of clinical data with the therapeutic (or related) candidate and description of study outcomes.
-(Leave blank if the proposed product has not been previously tested or utilized in patients.) - Risk/Benefit Profile: Risk/benefit profile and draft of the Investigator's Brochure, if available. - 10.
-Timeline in Gantt-Like Format - 11.
+(Leave blank if the proposed product has not been previously tested or utilized in patients.) - 10.
+Risk/Benefit Profile: Risk/benefit profile and draft of the Investigator's Brochure, if available - 11.
+Timeline in Gantt-Like Format - 12.
 Project Plan to Achieve the Program Announcement Objective: Describe the activities that will be conducted to achieve the project and PA objectives (this should annotate the Gantt chart).
-Clearly delineate whether CIRM funds are requested for each specific activity and where each activity will be conducted. - 12.
-Planned IND-enabling Studies: Tabular summary of planned IND-enabling studies and expected outcomes. - 13.
+Clearly delineate whether CIRM funds are requested for each specific activity and where each activity will be conducted. - 13.
 FDA Correspondence: Summary of relevant FDA comments and discussions; plan for addressing FDA comments; and relevant official FDA meeting minutes and/or FDA correspondence. - 14.
 Manufacturing Summary: Provide the manufacturing plan synopsis. - 15.
 Clinical Protocol: Provide the Clinical protocol synopsis and draft of the full clinical protocol, if available. - 16.
-Operational Plan: Provide the clinical operations plan for the subsequent clinical trial, if clinical trial initiation activities are proposed. - 17.
-Financial Contingency Plan: Describe potential risks, mitigation strategies, and associated costs, including a description of a viable source to cover these costs (other than CIRM and not including co-funding) to the timeline. - 18.
-Team Organization: Describe team qualifications, structure, leadership, and communications plan. - Resources and Environment: Describe resources available to the project and environment. - 20.
-References
+Operational Plan: Provide the clinical operations plan for the proposed clinical trial. - 17.
+Commercial Development Plan - 18.
+Financial Contingency Plan: Describe potential risks, mitigation strategies, and associated costs, including a description of a viable source to cover these costs (other than CIRM and not including co-funding) to the timeline. - 19.
+Team Organization: Describe team qualifications, structure, leadership and communications plan. - 20.
+Resources and Environment: Describe resources available to the project and environment. - 21.
+References consultant or an employee of a Subcontractor or Partner, who is expected to contribute to the scientific development or execution of the project in a substantive, measurable way and who is expected to: (a) receive or has been promised income, or anything else of value, of \$10,000 or more per year for his or her contribution to the project or (b) contribute one percent (1%) or more effort to the proposed project.
+"Key Personnel" does not include a person who is expected to be involved in the proposed project but who does not satisfy conditions (1) or (2).